olivier-carrere/redaction-technique.org/src/content/docs/en/veille/creer-des-documents-differents-a-partir-des-memes-sources-restructuredtext-rest-texte-conditionnel.md

       Do not dive into the pool.
     ```

-4. To hide or not hide content intended for electricians or plumbers, comment out or not the following lines in the `conf.py` configuration file:
+4. To control the display of content intended for electricians or plumbers, uncomment or comment the following lines in the `conf.py` configuration file:

     ```python
     tags.add('electrician')